-On Cortex-A core, you can run Linux, Jailhouse, Baremetal, and RTOS.
+The Cortex-A core allows users to run Linux, Jailhouse, Baremetal, and RTOS.
 Here is the corresponding Yocto layer description.

 1. Linux and Rootfs

 The Yocto layer meta-real-time-edge focuses on Linux building on Cortex-A cores.
 This layer is based on Linux factory and describes the process for building all applications for Linux and rootfs on Cortex-A core.